Paul Scully

 Paul Stuart Scully (born 29 April 1968) is a former British politician who served as the Member of Parliament (MP) for Sutton and Cheam from 2015 to 2024.
 A member of the Conservative Party, he served as Minister for London from February 2020 and Parliamentary Under-Secretary of State for Tech and the Digital Economy from October 2022.
 He was sacked in both roles at the reshuffle in November 2023.

 Scully served as vice-chairman of the Conservative Party for the London region from 2017 to 2019, having been appointed by Theresa May to replace Stephen Hammond who had the Conservative whip withdrawn for rebelling against the government over the EU withdrawal bill.
 After Boris Johnson was appointed prime minister in July 2019, Scully was promoted to Deputy Chairman of the Conservative Party.
 He was appointed Parliamentary Under-Secretary of State for Small Business, Consumers and Labour Markets and Minister for London in the February 2020 reshuffle.
 In July 2022, he became Minister of State at the Department for Levelling Up, Housing and Communities.

-In May 2023, Scully announced he would "pause" his ministerial role to seek the Conservative Party's nomination in the upcoming London mayoral election, but failed to even make the shortlist.
+In May 2023, Scully announced he would "pause" his ministerial role to seek the Conservative Party's nomination in the 2024 London mayoral election, but failed to even make the shortlist.